fwojciec/email/README.md

 ## Prerequisites

-This package assumest that AWS SES service is correctly configured and that the environment variables needed to properly configure an AWS session are set.
+This package assumes that AWS SES service is correctly configured and that the environment variables needed to properly configure an AWS session are set.
 More about AWS SES requirements here: https://docs.aws.amazon.com/sdk-for-go/api/service/ses/#SES.SendEmail

 ## How to use